COVID-19 impact on Pathways LA hours, events and trainings. LEARN MORE

 What is the difference between a Set Schedule and a Weekly Schedule?

-• Set Schedule: A Set Schedule is a fixed work schedule where the days and hours remain constant.
-For example, a parent who works Monday through Friday from 8am to 5pm works a Set Schedule.
-When a family is approved on a Set Schedule, the provider can designate a spot for a child with confidence.
-A Set Schedule makes the provider eligible for reimbursement when the child is absent and when the facility observes its approved non-service days.
+- Set Schedule: A Set Schedule is a fixed work schedule with constant days and hours.
+For example, a parent who works Monday through Friday from 8 am to 5 pm works a Set Schedule.
+When a family is approved on a Set Schedule, the provider can confidently designate a spot for a child.
+A Set Schedule makes the provider eligible for reimbursement when the child is absent, and the facility observes its approved non-service days.

-• Weekly Schedule: A Weekly Schedule allows parents whose work hours vary to secure child care.
-Families approved on a Weekly Schedule are allotted a maximum number of hours that they can utilize for child care at any time during the authorization period.
-Child care services for Weekly Schedules will be reimbursed based on actual hours of care as reflected on the Provider Payment Request form submitted by the provider.
-Families on Weekly Schedules are not eligible for reimbursement on days care does not take place, including established provider holidays or when the child is absent from care.
+- Weekly Schedule: A Weekly Schedule is a way for parents with flexible work hours to arrange child care for their children.
+Families who are approved for a Weekly Schedule are given a set number of hours they can use for child care during a certain period of time.
+Childcare expenses for Weekly Schedules will be reimbursed based on the actual hours of care provided by the childcare provider.
+However, families on Weekly Schedules will not be reimbursed for childcare that doesn't happen, such as when the childcare provider takes a holiday or when the child is absent.

 What changes am I required to report to my Stage 1 Specialist?

-Once Stage 1 Child Care has been authorized, the parent is responsible to report the following changes:
+Once Stage 1 Child Care has been authorized, the parent is responsible for reporting the following changes:

-1. If the parent needs to decrease their authorized hours from full time to part time.
+- If the parent needs to decrease their authorized hours from full-time to part-time.

-2. If the parent or provider changes any contact information such as address, phone number or email address.
+- If the parent or provider changes any contact information, such as an address, phone number, or email address.

-4. If the parent would like to terminate child care services.
+- If the parent would like to terminate childcare services.

 What are the eligibility requirements for CDE Child Care?

 To enroll in a CDE Child Care program through Pathways LA, each adult in the household must verify a “need.”
-A need is defined as one or a combination of employment, vocational training, seeking employment, incapacity or homelessness.
-A family’s authorized service level and approved child care service hours are determined by the verified need.
+A need is one or a combination of employment, vocational training, seeking employment, incapacity, or homelessness.

 What are the CDE Child Care programs?